With regard to the involuntary discharge of residents from an assisted living residence (residence), the act:

 - Requires the residence to include certain information and documentation with the written notice; and

-- Establishes a process for a resident or other specified persons to challenge an involuntary discharge, including the ability to file a grievance with the residence, a requirement that the residence respond to the grievance, the ability to appeal to the department of public health and environment (department), and the ability to request an administrative hearing.
-The bill establishes time frames for the grievance process.
+- Establishes a process for a resident or other specified persons to challenge an involuntary discharge, including the ability to file a grievance with the residence, a requirement that the residence respond to the grievance, the ability to appeal to the department of public health and environment (department), and the ability to request an administrative hearing, and establishes time frames for the grievance process.

-- Require the residence owner or residence to conduct a check of the Colorado adult protective services data system for any person responsible for the care and welfare of residents;
+- Requires the residence owner or residence to obtain a check of the Colorado adult protective services data system for any employee providing direct care to residents;

-- Require the residence to comply with provisions concerning involuntary discharge of residents; and
+- Requires the residence to comply with provisions concerning involuntary discharge of residents; and

-RequiresAllows, but does not require, the department to suspend, revoke, or refuse to renew a residence license if a resident is subject to mistreatment that causes injury to the resident; the residence's owner or administrator either directly caused the mistreatment or the mistreatment resulted from the administrator's failure to adequately train or supervise employees; and a directed written plan to correct the violation, in addition to the assessment of civil fines, has not or is not reasonably expected to correct the violations; and
+The act also allows, but does not require, the department to suspend, revoke, or refuse to renew a residence license if a resident is subject to mistreatment that causes injury to the resident, the residence's owner or administrator either directly caused the mistreatment or the mistreatment resulted from the administrator's failure to adequately train or supervise employees, and other measures to correct the violation have not been or are not expected to be effective.